 The mid 80s brought new challenges in the form of an emerging pandemic which was to become known as AIDS.
 Many riders and friends were lost at a time when the club was just beginning to “come out”.

-With the more accepting attitudes prevailing in the 90s the club gradually began to open up and interest grew steadily throughout the Pacific Northwest and British Columbia.
+With the more accepting attitudes prevailing in the 90s the club gradually began to and interest grew steadily throughout the Pacific Northwest and British Columbia.
 An expanding membership brought with it the need to address issues of group riding safety while at the same time welcoming the novice as well as the seasoned rider and all makes and sizes of machines.
 Few clubs could do more to make group motorcycling so appealing.

 The Border Riders Motorcycle Club promotes motorcycle safety and education, on safe and legal machinery, following all applicable laws and regulations.
 Most rides and events are open to all legally licensed and insured motorcyclists who wish to participate.
 All motorcycles must be capable of freeway speeds and in good running condition.
 The commonality that binds us is the love of motorcycling and the enjoyment that comes from touring some of the best roads for motorcycling in Canada and the USA—all in a spirit of friendship and safety.
 Our members ride a variety of makes and models of motorcycles